shanahdt/MUSI4331/source/assignments/modelCompositionRubric.rst

 Scoring Rubric for Model Compositions
 ===================================================

-Below is an example of the scoring rubric for the presentations accompanying the homework.
+Below is an example of the scoring rubric for model composition.